August Lawn & Garden Tips

 - Water Wisely.
 Plants setting berries like pyracantha or hollies and plants setting flower buds for next year’s blooms, like azaleas and camellias will benefit from a little extra water.
 Most established plants need about one inch of water per week to perform at their best.
 Water just until you see run off between 6-10am.

-- Mound Up the Mulch.
+- Maintain the Mulch.
 Make sure all planting areas have a two-inch layer of mulch.
 Mulches help to regulate soil temperature, conserve moisture in the soil and prevent weed development.

 In the House